SCA Scoring Protocol

 • 4 points correspond to a strong defect – that seriously damages the quality and cleanliness of the cup, which also does not allow to see and evaluate other characteristics of the coffee.

-The intensity of the defect found is multiplied by the number of cups containing the defect and the result is subtracted from the final score.
+The intensity of the defect found is multiplied by the number of cups containing it and the result is subtracted from the final score.

 The last 5-10 minutes of the tasting are used to fill in the protocol and calculate the final scores.

-Now that you know all about the SCA protocol, do you want to participate in our Open de cata?
+Now that you know all the SCA protocol, do you want to participate in our Tasting Open?